mexplatform/mex/README.md

 MEX is a benchmark framework for fast AI Experimentation.

 ### Goal
-The main goal of MEX is to provide fast offline experimentation for a broad range of AI tasks.
+The main goal of MEX is to enable fast offline experimentation for a broad range of AI tasks.

 ### Supported AI Tasks